 Send Disappearing Messages

-WhatsApp disappearing messages can be deleted after a set period.
-When you send disappearing messages, it is difficult for someone to access your past chat history, helping protect against data breaches and reducing the risk of sensitive information being accessed by unauthorized individuals.
+That said, once disappearing messages are enabled, it is difficult for someone to access your past chat history.
+This helps protect against data breaches and reduces the risk of sensitive information being accessed by unauthorized individuals.

 Activate Security Code Changes Notifications